hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## FeaturePlot

-The `DimPlot()` function allows us to visualize both metadata and features that are continuous on different reductions (PCA, UMAP).
+The `FeaturePlot()` function allows us to visualize both metadata and features that are continuous on different reductions (PCA, UMAP).

 ```r
 FeaturePlot(seurat_integrated, features = c("FCGR3A", "MS4A7"))